BIT-DA/SCDA/README.md

 ## Evaluate

-Pre-trained models can be downloaded [here](https://github.com/BIT-DA/SCDA/releases) and put in <root_dir>/Checkpoint
+Several pre-trained models of SCDA can be downloaded [here](https://github.com/BIT-DA/SCDA/releases) and put in <root_dir>/Checkpoint

 evaluate on Office-31
 ```